syncfusion-content/maui-docs/MAUI/TabView/Migration.md

 # Migrating from Xamarin SfTabView to .NET MAUI SfTabView

-To migrate easier from Xamarin SfTabView to .NET MAUI SfTabView, we have kept the most of APIs same from Xamarin SfTabView in MAUI SfTabView.
-But, we have renamed the some of the APIs to maintain the consistency of API naming in MAUI SfListView.
-You can get the details of the APIs which are changed in MAUI SfTabView from Xamarin SfTabView in below,
+To migrate easier from Xamarin SfTabView to .NET MAUI SfTabView, we kept most of the APIs from Xamarin SfTabView in MAUI SfTabView.
+However, to maintain the consistency of API naming in MAUI SfTabView, we renamed some of the APIs.
+The APIs that have been changed in MAUI SfTabView from Xamarin SfTabView are detailed as follows.

 ##Assembly Name